ukmda/ukmda-dataprocessing/archive/containers/README.md

 ```

 ## TESTING container
-This container is used to test the python and other code in this repository using GitHub Actions.
+This container is used to test the python code in this repository using GitHub Actions.
 The action itself is in `.github/workflows` in the root of the repository, and is launched automatically when code is checked into github.

 The container includes copies of RMS, WMPL, MeteorTools and the other python libraries required to run the tests.
 If any changes are made to the requirements, these must be added to `testing/requirements.txt`, and the container rebuilt with
 ```bash